23japhone/logic-regression/README.md

 # logic-regression
-In this repository, I'll start a project to show how to build a logic regression model
+In this repository, I'll start a project to show how to build a logic regression model.
+Have you ever been furious with regression model?